-You've got a fantastic new website - congratulations!
-If you worked with The Blue Ocean, then we've built it with solid SEO foundations, ensuring clean code and a user-friendly structure.
-But that's just the beginning of your journey of being found on the Internet.
-Optimizing your website content for search engine indexing isn't a 'set it and forget it' deal.
+So you've got a fantastic new website!
+If you worked with The Blue Ocean, then you know we built it with solid SEO foundations, ensuring clean code and a user-friendly structure.
+But here's the thing: SEO isn't a 'set it and forget it' deal.
 It's an ongoing process, a bit like tending a garden.
 Let's explore what you can do to keep your website thriving in search results.

 What We've Done: Your Website's SEO Foundation